What Is Insurance Law?

 |Prerequisites||Bachelor's degree, satisfactory scores on the LSAT|

 |Online Availability||Hybrid law degrees accredited by the ABA are available|

 |Continuing Education||Continuing legal education is required either annually or every 3 years for lawyers in most states|

 Source: U.S. Bureau of Labor Statistics

 Many universities offer insurance law courses in their Juris Doctor (J.D.) degree programs.
 These courses are usually taken as upper-level courses during the last year of law school.
 The course teaches students about insurance law, regulations, insurance contract formation and functions of insurance.
 Students learn about forms of insurance, such as auto, health, life, fire, property, disability and liability.
 The classes emphasize how insurance policies affect people in different situations.
 Students also learn how to counsel people and companies on how to deal with insurance risks, and how to develop a plan for clients who have experienced losses that are covered by insurance.
 Colleges that offer insurance law courses include:

 - University of Florida

 - University of Minnesota - Twin Cities

-The U.S. Bureau of Labor Statistics (BLS) indicated that lawyers working in insurance carrier positions earned a mean annual salary of $139,410 as of May 2014.
+The U.S. Bureau of Labor Statistics (BLS) indicated that lawyers working for insurance carriers earned a mean annual salary of $139,410 as of May 2014.
 That was somewhat higher than the mean for all attorneys of $133,470 reported at that time.
 The BLS also reported that lawyers face strong professional competition after completing law school since more students graduate each year than the total number of available jobs.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: